 We are focusing our research and development efforts in our strategic growth markets, namely automotive electronics and IoT new programming technologies, secure supply chain solutions, automated programming systems and their enhancements for the manufacturing environment and software.
-We are developing technology and products to securely provision new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
-We plan to deliver new programming technology and automated handling systems for managed and secure programming in the manufacturing environment.
-We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including various configurations of NAND Flash, e-MMC, UFS, TPM and microcontrollers on our newer products.
+At Data I/O, we are investing for the long-term to retain and extend our leadership position in automotive electronics and security deployment.
+We are continuing to develop technology to securely provision newer categories of semiconductors, including Secure Microcontrollers, Authentication Chips, and Secure Elements.
+We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including various configurations of NAND Flash, eMMC, UFS and microcontrollers on our newer products.

-Our customer focus has been on global and strategic high-volume manufacturers in key market segments like automotive electronics, IoT, industrial controls and consumer electronics as well as programming centers.

-Although the long-term prospects for our strategic growth markets should be good, these markets and our business have been, and are likely to continue to be, adversely impacted, at least temporarily, by the global pandemic of coronavirus.
-See also the detailed discussion of the impacts of the coronavirus on our business and markets in Item 1A, Risk Factors.
-Annual and quarterly projections on spending, growth, mix, and profitability are likely to be revised substantially with changing pandemic impacts and as new information is obtained.
+Our customer focus has been on global and strategic high-volume manufacturers in key market segments like automotive electronics, IoT, industrial controls and consumer electronics, as well as programming centers.
+Although the long-term prospects for our strategic growth markets should remain good, these markets and our business have been, and are likely to continue to be, adversely impacted by the global COVID-19 pandemic and other global political and economic factors.